alexisquintero/99questions/README.md

 # 99problems

-Not the best solutions... or even valid solutions
+Not the best solutions... or even valid ones